 We are ready to welcome our students back to the Whitby campus on August 26, 2020.

-Whitby welcomes students back to campus on August 26!
-We will start with three half-days so students can reestablish relationships with classmates and teachers, and become familiar with changes in routines.
-We want to show them what may be different but also what remains the same.
-We want their first day back to be joyous.
+Whitby welcomed students back to campus on August 26!
+We started with three half-days so students could reestablish relationships with classmates and teachers, and become familiar with changes in routines.

-Will things look different?
-Yes, they will.
+Did things look different?
+Yes, they did.
 However, what's not changing is the Whitby Spirit and the entire community's dedication to continuity of learning and meeting the social-emotional needs of our students, their families, faculty, and staff.

 We acknowledge that there will be COVID-19 outbreaks in CT locally, regionally, or statewide that will require schools to close.
 We anticipate that we will be required to toggle between in-class learning and distance learning, and to that end, our planning started before the current school year ended.

 Our faculty quickly developed innovative teaching skills in the distance learning environment this past spring.
-Each one of our faculty members, to become even more proficient, is required to take at least one distance learning-related professional development course this summer.
+Each one of our faculty members, to become even more proficient, participated in at least one distance learning-related professional development course this summer.

 Will things change between now and when school opens?
 Possibly, but with a solid reopen plan as our foundation, we will pivot and adjust as needed.